 Steak on Arugula with Parmesan and Balsamic

-Few folks know their beef like they do in Argentina.
-On a family trip there a few years ago I was talking to a local about the famous Argentine cattle.
+Few folks know beef like they do in Argentina.
+On a family trip there several years ago I was talking to a local about the famous Argentine cattle.
 When I asked him what makes the beef so delicious, wondering aloud what the cows eat, he looked at me like I was nuts.
-“What do you think they eat?” he said in his heavily accented English.
+“What do you think they eat?” he said in his beautifully accented English.
 “They are cows.
 They eat grass.”

 I felt like a bozo.
-But I was coming from the U.S. where the notion of cows feeding on grass was a trendy new idea.
-At that time, “grass fed beef” was a term just starting to find its way into the American lexicon.
+But I was coming from the U.S. where the notion of cows feeding on grass was more fringe than mainstream.
+At the time, “grass fed beef” was a term just starting to find its way into the American lexicon.

-In the few years since then, I’ve become a lot more thoughtful about the meat I choose to eat.
-Recently, Sam Mogannam, who owns Bi-Rite here in San Francisco, arguably one of the best small markets in the country, graciously agreed to be a guest teacher for one of my middle school cooking classes.
-The topic was beef, a subject about which he waxed so passionately I thought I might cry.
+In the years since then, I’ve become a lot more thoughtful about the meat I choose to eat.
+When I taught a cooking class with Sam Mogannam, owner of Bi-Rite, one of the best small grocers in the country, he waxed so passionately about quality meat that I thought I might cry.
 The take away: know what you are buying.

 The best case scenario is to purchase meat directly from the rancher, which you can do sometimes if you go to the farmer’s market.
 Barring that, know your butcher and where he or she gets their meat.
 Organic, grass fed, sustainably and humanely raised are all good things.

 None of this, of course, comes cheap.
 Good quality meat, like good quality almost anything, is pricier, which perhaps isn’t such a bad thing because when it comes to meat, less is more.
-Raising cattle is hard on the environment, and meat is better for your body in small doses.
-I approach eating meat no different than eating ice cream.
+Raising cattle is hard on the environment, and a little bit of meat packs a pretty big nutritional punch.
+A little does go a long way.
 I’d rather have the good stuff less often than the junky stuff all the time.

-This Steak on Arugula is part of the 15 Minute Meal series: Dinners that go from stove to table in no time.
+This Steak on Arugula with Balsamic and Parmesan is part of my 15 Minute Meal series: Dinners that go from stove to table in no time.
 Blow in from work at 6:00 p.m. and be sitting down to a steak dinner by 6:15.
-You can use either skirt or flank steak: Both are more economical than many cuts, and are thin so they cook quickly.
-Flank steak is the leaner of the two.
+I suggest using flank steak, but other lean cuts on the thinner side will work since they cook quickly.
 This recipe is quick enough for a weekday supper, but decadent enough to save for Saturday night.
 Invite your Argentine friends over.
 They might like it too, particularly if the beef is grass fed.

 The key with this recipe is to season the meat well, not overcook it, and use great ingredients.
 If you can swing it, invest in a quality, aged balsamic vinegar.
 It’s delicious on these greens.
-Not so sure about the arugula?
-You might be surprised to find your kids like it, but if that’s too much of a stretch, feel free to substitute baby spinach.
 If you have a few slices of steak left over, incorporate those into a lunchbox sandwich the next day.

 Ingredients